-Tony Kossykh-Bearman has worked for the last thirty years in hotels and corporate catering.
+Tony Kossykh-Bearman has worked for the last thirty years in hotels and corporate catering and currently runs a B&B in the converted and refurbished Severnside Press in Newnham High Street.
 His last full-time job was at the Moet Hennessy, where he worked for eleven years as in-house catering manager.
-He currently runs a B&B in the converted and refurbished Severnside Press, having moved to Newnham from Lyme Regis.

 Jenny Jop is an artist, teacher and creative designer with a passion for organising community events.
 Since moving back to Newnham from London, she has mounted an art exhibition at the Severnside Press and is currently organising the first-ever Newnham Arts Fayre, a week-long event coinciding with the Jubilee weekend.